sambellsoup/Krakoa-Bot/README.md

-Simple program that downloads user avatar photos.
+Simple program that downloads user avatar photos from Twitter.